On the Nonemptiness and Boundedness of Solution Sets of Weakly Homogeneous Optimization Problems: Introduction

 \section{Introduction}

-The class of weakly homogeneous functions, which contains the subclass of all polynomial functions, has been introduced and studied recently in variational inequality problems by Gowda and Sossa in \cite{GoSo18}, and Ma, Zheng, and Huang in \cite{MZH20}.
-This paper introduces a new class of weakly homogeneous functions, which is stronger in some sense than that introduced in \cite{GoSo18}, and investigates solution existence and solution stability of weakly homogeneous optimization problems.
-Asymptotic analysis play an important role in this study where the normalization argument (see, e.g., the monograph of Auslender and Teboulle \cite{AT2003} and the references given there) is used effectively.
+The class of weakly homogeneous functions, which contains the subclass of all polynomial functions, has been introduced in the setting of variational inequality problems by Gowda and Sossa in \cite{GoSo18}, and studied recently by Ma, Zheng, and Huang in \cite{MZH20}.
+This setting is a simpler case of the one used initially by Gowda and Pang \cite{GP92}, and later by Flores-Baz\'{a}n \cite{FB2010}.

+In the present paper, we introduce a new class of weakly homogeneous functions (see Definition~\ref{def:wH} in the next section), which is stronger in some sense than that has been introduced in \cite{GoSo18}, and investigate the existence as well as the stability of the solution sets of \textit{weakly homogeneous optimization problems}.
+Asymptotic analysis plays an important role and the normalization argument (see, e.g., \cite{AT2003,Cottle,LTY05}) is used effectively for our study.

-In the present paper, the kernel of a weakly homogeneous optimization problem is defined by the solution set of the asymptotic optimization problem associated to this problem.
+For a given weakly homogeneous optimization problem, its \textit{kernel} is defined by the solution set of the corresponding asymptotic optimization problem.
 The kernel is always a closed cone if it is nonempty.
-We establish two criteria for the nonemptiness and compactness of the solution sets.
-The first criterion is that the kernel of a weakly homogeneous optimization problem is the trivial cone.
-When the kernel is non-trivial, the second criterion concerns the pseudoconvexity of the objective function.
-These results are considered as extension versions of the Frank-Wolfe type theorem and the Eaves type theorem for polynomial optimization problems in \cite{Hieu2018}.
+Based on the kernel notion, we establish two criteria for the nonemptiness and boundedness of the solution sets of weakly homogeneous optimization problems.
+The first one says that if the kernel is the trivial cone then the solution set is nonempty and bounded.
+The second one concerns the pseudoconvexity of the objective function when the kernel is non-trivial and the constraint set is convex.
+These results are considered as extensions of the Frank-Wolfe type theorem and the Eaves type theorem for polynomial optimization problems in \cite{Hieu2018}.

 The kernel and the domain of an affine variational inequality were introduced in \cite{FaPa03,GP}.
-These notions can be developed for a weakly homogeneous optimization problem.
-They are useful in the investigation of solution existence and stability of linear parametric weakly homogeneous optimization problems.
+They are useful in the study of the existence and stability of solution sets of parametric affine variational inequality problems.
+For weakly homogeneous optimization problems, these notions can be developed to study the existence and stability of solutions to \textit{linearly parametric optimization problems}.